 - Equal Rights Center v.
 Equity Residential (D. Md.): In March 2016, the Court ruled in favor of the Equal Rights Center, the Plaintiff, on the parties’ cross summary judgment motions in a Fair Housing Act design-and-construction case involving more than 300 multi-family housing properties across the United States developed by Equity Residential.
 In November 2014, the U. S. Department of Justice filed a Statement of Interest in support of the Equal Rights Center.

 Ms. Cochran is on the Board of Directors for Equal Rights Advocates and a member of other prestigious legal organizations.
 She is frequently invited by the National Employment Lawyers Association, American Bar Association, American Constitution Society, and other organizations to speak on legal challenges and strategies in addressing discrimination claims, as well as class, arbitration, and injunctive relief.

-Ms. Cochran earned her B.S. and B.A. from Ohio University, graduating summa cum laude and Phi Beta Kappa, and her J.D. from Harvard Law School, where she received the Dean’s Award for Community Leadership.
+Ms. Cochran earned her B.S. and B.A. from Ohio University, graduating summa cum laude, Phi Beta Kappa, and Valedictorian, and her J.D. from Harvard Law School, where she received the Dean’s Award for Community Leadership.
 While a law student, Ms. Cochran served as a litigation intern at the NAACP Legal Defense and Education Fund, and the Disability Rights Section at the U.S. Department of Justice, Civil Rights Division.
 For two years during law school, Ms. Cochran also was a student attorney at the Harvard Legal Aid Bureau, where she represented indigent clients on family law matters.
 She also served as president of the Harvard Black Law Students Association.